The top online associates in construction management offer a path for working professionals to complete a degree and advance their careers.

 Students study topics like budgeting, scheduling, planning, supervising, worksite safety, materials, and the law.
 This Construction Management program helps prepare students for a career in project management, building inspection, and construction management.
 The online associate degree in construction management program at Park University is working to create a strong foundation for its students.is located in Parkville, Missouri,

 The motto at Park University is fides et labor, which means faith and work, and they take it seriously.
 They believe they are offering students the opportunity to discover their potential and work towards it.
-Park University has always believed in diversity, starting with their first graduating class that included four women.
+Park University has always believed in diversity, starting with its first graduating class that included four women.
 Today, they are happy to welcome international students from more than 60 countries.

 4. Washtenaw Community College